 Address: 1 Martin Pl, Sydney

 The Department of Lands was vital to New South Wales’ expansion as a colony, and its headquarters were suitably grand: three stories of Victorian Renaissance Revival.
-Though now in private hands, its ornate façade is heritage listed.
+Its ornate façade is heritage listed, though now in private hands.

 Among the explorer included are Bass, Blaxland, Bourke, Flinders, Hovel, Hume, Lawson, Leichhardt, Oxley, Parkes, Phillip, Roberton, Sturt, Wentworth and Wills.